RHFieldProductManagement/ocp4_aio_role_deploy_cnvlab/files/lab/workshop/content/storage-setup.md

 You'll see that this image matches the correct size, corresponds to the PV that we requested be created for us, and has consumed approximately ~9GB of the disk, reflecting that we've cloned a copy of CentOS8 into our persistent volume via the data importer tool.
 We'll use this persistent volume to spawn a virtual machine in a later step.

 For now, let's move on and check out some networking.
-Click on "Networking Setup" to move to the next lab.
+Click on "**Networking Setup**" below to move to the next lab section.